-Installed CorbaServer and DJAR instances may be managed by CICSPlex SM through any of the three interfaces described in "CICSPlex SM support for enterprise beans" on page 349.
-All of the interactive operator services provided through the CICS CEMT and CEOT transactions are functionally replicated in CICSPlex SM via the EUI, or through a web browser window.
+Installed CorbaServer and DJAR instances may be managed by CICSPlex SM through any of the three interfaces described in "CICSPlex SM support for enterprise beans" on page 389.
+All of the interactive operator services provided through the CICS CEMT and CEOT transactions are functionally replicated in CICSPlex SM via the Web user Interface (WUI).
 In either case, the installed CICS objects mapped by CICSPlex SM are: